SocksTheWolf/DeckConnectSite/_pages/setup.md

 Unique names are *heavily recommended* to make your actions easier to find.
 {: .notice--primary}

-If your action is going to run independently of any running game instance, you can check the `Run on Any Thread` option.
-However, the necessity to do so is rare.
+If your action does not need a reference to any Unreal object (like certain Editor Subsystems), you can check the `Run on Any Thread` box.
+However, there is rarely the necessity to do so, it is provided for advanced configuration.

 ### Step 3: Hook our new Action to an Event